Bipartisan-Policy-Center/bpc-election-information-surveys/README.md

 ```
 ## Survey methodology

 The interviews were conducted online with data weighted to approximate a target sample of registered voters based on age and gender, educational attainment, race, marital status, homeownership, race by education, 2020 presidential vote, and region.
-The results have a margin of error of ±2 percentage points.
+The results have a margin of error of ±2 percentage points, except for the 2022 state oversamples which have a margin of error of ±3-4 percentage points.

 ## Analysis and publications